Gregg Harper: Tenure

 Harper introduced the Gabriella Miller Kids First Research Act (H.R.
 2019; 113th Congress) into the House on May 16, 2013.
 The bill, which passed in both the House and the Senate, would end taxpayer contributions to the Presidential Election Campaign Fund and divert the money in that fund to pay for research into pediatric cancer through the National Institutes of Health.
 The total funding for research would come to $126 million over 10 years.
 As of 2014, the national conventions got about 23% of their funding from the Presidential Election Campaign Fund.

 Harper was ranked as the 89th most bipartisan member of the U.S. House of Representatives during the 114th United States Congress (and the most bipartisan member of the U.S. House of Representatives from Mississippi) in the Bipartisan Index created by The Lugar Center and the McCourt School of Public Policy.

 In December 2017, as chairman of the House Committee on Administration, Harper supported a review of overhauling the Congressional Accountability Act which makes it harder for victims of sexual harassment to come forward with allegations than victims in the private sector.
 Harper said a review was "long overdue".

 Elections

-Gregg Harper won the Republican nomination in Mississippi's 3rd congressional district on April 1, 2008 with 57% of the vote.
+Harper won the Republican nomination in Mississippi's 3rd congressional district on April 1, 2008, with 57% of the vote.
 This was tantamount to election in this heavily Republican district.
-He defeated his Democratic opponent, Joel Gill in the November General Election winning 63% of the vote.
+He defeated his Democratic opponent, Joel Gill in the November general election winning 63% of the vote.

 Personal life

 He is a deacon of Crossgates Baptist Church in Brandon, Mississippi, where he had also been a Sunday School teacher.

-He has a 31-year old son with Fragile X syndrome; as a Congressman, Harper started a congressional internship program for students with developmental disabilities through the Mason Life Program at George Mason University.
+He has a son with Fragile X syndrome.
+Harper started a congressional internship program for students with developmental disabilities through the Mason Life Program at George Mason University.